Skip to main content

 About

-Arun Agrawal, PhD, emphasizes the politics of international development, institutional change, environmental conservation, and sustainability in his research and teaching.
-He has written critically on indigenous knowledge, community-based conservation, common property, population resources, and environmental identities.
+Arun Agrawal, a professor emeritus of environment and sustainability, retired from SEAS in December 2024.
+His research emphasizes the politics of international development, institutional change, environmental conservation, and sustainability in his research and teaching.
+He has written critically on Indigenous knowledge, community-based conservation, common property, population resources, and environmental identities.
 Agrawal coordinates the University of Michigan's Collaborating Research Center for the International Forestry Resources and Institutions network.
 He carries out research in central and east Africa as well as South Asia.
 His work has appeared in Science, PNAS, Conservation Biology, Development and Change, among other journals.
+He was elected to the National Academy of Sciences in 2018.
 Preceding his work at U-M, Agrawal was educated at Duke University, the Indian Institute of Management, and Delhi University and has held teaching and research positions at Yale, Florida, McGill, Berkeley, and Harvard among other universities.

 Publications